lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ---
 title: RAII and The C++ Object Lifecycle
-date: 2024-02-20 12:00:00 +00:00
+date: 2024-04-10 12:00:00 +00:00
-modified: 2024-01-20 12:00:00 +00:00
+modified: 2024-04-10 12:00:00 +00:00
 tags: [c++, RAII, memory]
 description: An analysis of the C++ Object Lifecycle
 image: "/cpp-object-lifecycle/omen.jpg"
 image_caption: Omen
 ---

-Most Discussions around RAII don't discuss the implicit contracts required to maintain the object's validity.
-These contracts help enable RAII and are typically required when implementing your custom container types, working with custom memory allocators, tag discriminated unions (i.e. `Result<T, E>` and `Option<T>`, `std::variant`), etc.
+Most Discussions around RAII/C++ Objects don't discuss the implicit contracts required to maintain the object's validity.
+These contracts are required when implementing your custom container types, working with custom memory allocators, tag discriminated unions (i.e. `Result<T, E>` and `Option<T>`, `std::variant`), etc.
 These are typically termed as 'unsafe' operations as they do require an understanding of the Object lifetime invariants or lifecycle.

 **NOTE**: We will not discuss exceptions nor the corner cases, unnecessary complexities, code path explosions, and limitations they introduce.